-Indicator 14 - 19 Max Score Weightage (Percentage) Score Obtained Ind 14.
-The clinic management is conversant with the relevant laws and regulations 10 100% Ind 15.
-The clinic management regularly updates any amendments in the prevailing laws of the land 10 100% Ind 16.
-The management ensures implementation of relevant laws 10 100% Ind 17.
-There is a mechanism to regularly update licences/ registrations/certifications 10 100% Ind 18.
-The staff has the knowledge about early detection and containment of fire and non-fire emergencies 10 100% Ind 19.
-Ind 19.
-Arrangements to combat fire and non-fire emergencies are in place 80% Total 60
+Indicator 12 - 16 Max Score Weightage (Percentage) Score Obtained Ind 12.
+The clinic management is conversant with the relevant laws and regulations 10 100% Ind 13.
+The management ensures implementation of relevant laws 10 100% Ind 14.
+There is a mechanism to regularly update licences/ registrations/certifications 10 100% Ind 15.
+The staff has the knowledge about early detection and containment of fire and non-fire emergencies 10 100% Ind 16.
+Arrangements to combat fire and non-fire emergencies are in place 10 80% Total 50